micmejia/bible-dump/AMPC/Mark/Mark 3.md

-And He appointed twelve to [^e]continue to be with Him, and that He might send them out to preach [as apostles or special messengers]
+And He appointed twelve to continue to be with Him, and that He might send them out to preach [as apostles or special messengers]